cotarr/irc-hybrid-client-dev-tools/postman/README.md

 * 6.1 Tell server to expect a new websocket connection (hash + expiration time)
 * 6.2-6.4 Logout, login, postman now has different cookie.
 * 6.5 Attempt to open websocket upgrade request in case of cookie hash does not match previously saved value (failed authorization)

+# 3 Manual Debug
+This collection was used during manual debugging to exercise different POST requests for the purpose of manually checking API function and data validation.

+In most cases, the response to the request is returned asynchronously as stream data via the web-socket.
+The web browser should be simultaneously logged into the server.
+Some of the GET requests are not included in this collection.

+To get a valid cookie, run selection 1, then 2.
+After a valid cookie is present, the remainder of POST requests can be performed manually.
+Open a web browser concurrently with postman.
+Using Server --> Tools, select the View-Raw and View-Comms checkboxes to see the responses within the websocket stream